 - 1-10.5 ounce can mild Rotel diced tomatoes and green chilies

-- Chopped garlic cloves as desired (you can store fresh garlic cloves in the freezer peeled and ready to use)
+- 5-6 chopped garlic cloves (you can store fresh garlic cloves in the freezer peeled and ready to use)

 - 1- chopped onion